How to prevent download of PDF from web pages

 Using SharePoint to prevent PDF downloads

-Microsoft SharePoint has a “view only” permission which allows users to view PDFs in the browser window but not download them.
+You can use SharePoint to prevent PDF downloads via its “view only” permission.
+This allows users to view PDFs in the browser window but not download them.

-The implementation here isn’t terrible – as far as we can tell, it effectively blocks editing and printing.
+SharePoint PDF download prevention isn’t terrible; as far as we can tell, it effectively blocks editing and printing.
 It’s still not perfect, however – see SharePoint Security.
 Users can still copy and paste by highlighting text in the document and then opening their browser’s developer mode.
 They can also screenshot the page using third-party screenshot tools, with numerous scripts and programs available to automate the screenshot process.

 As you may have guessed by now, preventing PDF downloads isn’t feasible.
 The browser cannot exert enough control over a user’s system to prevent screenshots or file driver printing and the mechanisms used to enforce document controls are too easy to remove.